gjeffgolden/lotr-mod2-proj/README.md

 3. [Lord of the Rings API](https://the-one-api.dev/)

 ## Schema
-We seeded a list of 933 characters from the [Lord of the Rings API](https://the-one-api.dev/)—thank you!.
+We seeded a list of 933 characters from the [Lord of the Rings API](https://the-one-api.dev/)—thank you!
 In addition to the Character class, we included classes for Fellowships, Oaths and Quests.
 Fellowships and Characters are linked via a many-to-many (M:M) relationship with Oaths as a joiner.
 Each Fellowship also belongs to a Quest, which has many Fellowships (1:M).

 ## Code Excerpt
 ```